crossfidev/Plexus-Pool/docs/whitedoc/voting.rst

 More details can be found, as for all operations, in ``src/proto_alpha/lib_protocol/operation_repr.ml``.
-The binary format is described by ``tezos-client describe unsigned operation``.
+The binary format is described by ``mineplex-client describe unsigned operation``.

 Client Commands
 ---------------

-Tezos' client provides a command to show the status of a voting period.
+mineplex' client provides a command to show the status of a voting period.
 It displays different informations for different kind of periods, as in the following samples::

-  $ tezos-client show voting period
+  $ mineplex-client show voting period
   Current period: "proposal"
   Blocks remaining until end of period: 59
   Current proposals:
   PsNa6jTtsRfbGaNSoYXNTNM5A7c3Lji22Yf2ZhpFUjQFC17iZVp 400

-  $ tezos-client show voting period
+  $ mineplex-client show voting period
   Current period: "testing_vote"
   Blocks remaining until end of period: 63
   Current proposal: PsNa6jTtsRfbGaNSoYXNTNM5A7c3Lji22Yf2ZhpFUjQFC17iZVp